Assault Charge Attorney Cody Villalon Will Protect Your Rights

 As a solo practitioner, Cody Villalon has a personal stake in the outcome of his client’s cases.

 He knows that anyone charged with a crime deserves a competent legal defense.
 Those accused of crimes have guaranteed rights according to the law.
-If you are facing a criminal charge of assault, you deserve to be treated with respect and dignity.
+If you are facing a criminal charge of assault, you deserve to be represented by a skilled Richmond theft defense lawyer and be treated with respect and dignity.
 Cody Villalon will never pass your case to another lawyer.

 When you hire Cody Villalon to represent you, he will guide you through the entire legal process.
 Those facing a charge of assault on a family member in Virginia should look no further.
 Cody will handle every element of your assault charge.